 What is a Chandelier?

 The word chandelier is French in origin and simply means something that holds candles.
 These days, it refers to a decorative, often ornate, light fitting that is hung from the ceiling, with multiple lights.
 This multitude of lights is what distinguishes it from a standard pendant or ceiling light.
 From its humble beginnings as a simple wooden cross with a few spikes to hold candles in place, the chandelier has embraced changing fashions, the Industrial Revolution, the French Revolution, tax penalties, the invention of the electric light bulb and the use of exciting, modern materials – and it has remained endlessly popular.
 Traditional designs are still thriving, and modern technology is sparking a renewed interest, with a host of quirky, innovative designs.
 The advent of the electric light bulb meant that arms could be twisted in any direction, allowing light to be directed down into a room or up into dark corners.
 At one time, the size of a chandelier was limited by its weight.
 Today’s modern materials mean that weight can be significantly reduced, allowing for some grand and elaborate installations.
+For a brief history of chandeliers, see our Chandelier Buyers’ Guide.

 How to Choose a Chandelier